 Publicity and Awards Ceremony

-Winners of the South Arts State Fellowships are required to attend the South Arts State Fellowship & Prize awards ceremony, which will take place on April 24, 2017 in Atlanta, Georgia, to receive their cash prizes.
+Winners of the South Arts State Fellowships are required to attend the South Arts State Fellowship & Prize awards ceremony, which will take place on April 16, 2018 in New Orleans, Louisiana to receive their cash prizes.
 Winners’ travel and accommodations for the awards ceremony will be paid for.
 One round-trip flight (or rental car coverage) and one hotel room will be provided, booked by South Arts.
 This offer does not extend to any of the winners’ guests.

 It is possible that the winners of the State Fellowships (and, therefore, the South Arts Southern Prize winner and finalist) will be invited to exhibit their work all together in a venue or venues of South Arts’ choosing.
 Should this occur, winners will receive more information about possible venues and dates, and will be solicited for a small selection of their work.
 The South Arts Southern Prize winner and finalist should expect to display more work if an exhibit is arranged.